-Massive copper mine tests Trump's push to slash regulation
+REFILE-INSIGHT-Massive copper mine tests Trump's push to slash regulation

-SUPERIOR, Arizona (Reuters) - Rio Tinto's proposed Resolution Copper Mine in Arizona would tunnel 7,000 feet underground, where rocks radiate heat from the earth’s molten core.
+SUPERIOR, Arizona, July 13 (Reuters) - Rio Tinto's proposed Resolution Copper Mine in Arizona would tunnel 7,000 feet underground, where rocks radiate heat from the earth’s molten core.
 It would suck up enough water to supply a city and leave a crater a mile and a half wide and 1,000 feet deep.

 Planned for more than a decade, the project would be a prototype for a looming era of more invasive U.S. mines as companies run out of easy-to-reach deposits, geologists say.
 It is also the project President Donald Trump's Commerce Secretary, Wilbur Ross, had in mind as he began crafting a "hit list" of regulations that should be killed to speed industrial permitting.